-Currently AXA Wealth Europe is not exposed to derivatives.
+Currently AXA Wealth Europe available own funds are not exposed to derivatives.
 Only few customers are exposed to derivatives through their unit-linked contracts and therefore the risk is fully held by the policyholder.

-C3.
-Credit Risk
+C.3 Credit Risk

 Counterparty credit risk is defined as the risk that a third party in a transaction will default on its commitments.
 Given the nature of its core business activities, AXA Wealth Europe monitors all types of counterparties, using methods suitable to each type: